iifl-logo

 INFORMATION TECHNOLOGY

 Successful implementation of SAP ERP facilitates an effective online MIS system, which helps in centralised control of operations at all the units of the Company.
 Your Company constantly upgrades and reconfigures this application to effectively monitor the increasing scale of operations of the Company.
 The hardware and network infrastructure are being constantly reviewed to increase the bandwidth and reduce operational costs.
 This is an ongoing process and your Company is committed to leverage the benefits of IT to enhance and optimise benefits to itself and its customers.
-Constant training and guidance have been provided to all the end users.
+Constant training and guidance has been provided to all the end users.

-MATERIAL DEVELOPMENTS IN HUMAN RESOURCES/ INDUSTRIAL RELATIONS FRONT, INCLUDING NUMBER OF PEOPLE EMPLOYED
+MATERIAL DEVELOPMENTS IN HUMAN RESOURCES /INDUSTRIAL RELATIONS FRONT, INCLUDING NUMBER OF PEOPLE EMPLOYED

 Your Company values its human resource as the most significant asset and the key focus is to attract, retain and develop talent as a resource.
 Your Company provides a congenial working atmosphere which will foster creative thinking.
 As part of manpower development and to enhance operational efficiency, training programmes have been organised for employees at all levels, wherever necessary.
+The HR programmes of the Company focus on building capabilities and engaging employees through various initiatives to help the organisation consolidate and achieve sustainable future growth for the business.
+Industrial Relations remained cordial at all the manufacturing locations of the Company during the year.

-OUTLOOK AND RISKS & CONCERNS ARE COVERED UNDER OPPORTUNITIES AND THREATS.
+OUTLOOK AND RISKS & CONCERNS ARE COVERED UNDER OPPORTUNITIES AND THREATS

 FORWARD LOOKING STATEMENTS

 Statements in this report describing the Companys objectives, projections, estimates and expectations may constitute "forward looking statements" within the meaning of applicable laws and regulations that involve risks and uncertainties.
 Such statements represent the intention of the Management and the efforts being put into place by them to achieve certain goals.
 Actual results might differ materially from those either expressed or implied in the statement depending on the circumstances.
-Therefore, the investors are requested to make their own independent assessments and judgments by considering all relevant factors before making any investment decision.
+Therefore, the investors are requested to make their own independent assessments and judgments by considering all the relevant factors before making any investment decision.

 Knowledge Center